German language: Past

 Until the early 20th century, German was printed in blackletter typefaces (in Fraktur, and in Schwabacher), and written in corresponding handwriting (for example Kurrent and Sütterlin).
 These variants of the Latin alphabet are very different from the serif or sans-serif Antiqua typefaces used today, and the handwritten forms in particular are difficult for the untrained to read.
 The printed forms, however, were claimed by some to be more readable when used for Germanic languages.
-The Nazis initially promoted Fraktur and Schwabacher because they were considered Aryan, but they abolished them in 1941, claiming that these letters were Jewish.
-It is believed that this script was banned during the Nazi régime, as they realized that Fraktur would inhibit communication in the territories occupied during World War II.
+The Nazis initially promoted Fraktur and Schwabacher because they were considered Aryan, but abolished them in 1941, claiming the letters were Jewish.
+It is also believed this script was banned, as the German government understood Fraktur would inhibit communication in the territories occupied during World War II.

 The Fraktur script however remains present in everyday life in pub signs, beer brands and other forms of advertisement, where it is used to convey a certain rusticality and antiquity.

 A proper use of the long s (langes s), ſ, is essential for writing German text in Fraktur typefaces.
 Many Antiqua typefaces also include the long s.
 A specific set of rules applies for the use of long s in German text, but nowadays it is rarely used in Antiqua typesetting.
 Any lower case "s" at the beginning of a syllable would be a long s, as opposed to a terminal s or short s (the more common variation of the letter s), which marks the end of a syllable; for example, in differentiating between the words Wachſtube (guard-house) and Wachstube (tube of polish/wax).
 One can easily decide which "s" to use by appropriate hyphenation, (Wach-ſtube vs. Wachs-tube).
 The long s only appears in lower case.